There are many types of writing in the world:

 I mean, if the world’s greatest book uses stories to get its point across, you and I had better learn how to do the same, right?

-According to Lisa Cron, teacher and author of Story Genius (affiliate link), stories come from how the main character interprets events and makes tough decisions to move toward their goal.
+According to Lisa Cron, teacher and author of Story Genius (affiliate link), stories arise from how the main character interprets events and makes tough decisions to move toward their goal.

 A real story is not about the plot (ie, what happens), but how the things in the plot affect the character, and how s/he changes internally.